uyuni-project/sumaform/README.md

 The null backend can be useful in a wide variety of scenarios, for example:

 - Test configurations before going live in another supported backend
-- Cases in which the virtual infrastructure is outside of the Terraform user's control
+- Cases in which the virtual infrastructure is outside of the OpenTofu user's control
-- Cover architectures that will maybe never be covered by any other Terraform plugin
+- Cover architectures that will maybe never be covered by any other OpenTofu plugin

 See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for more information about configuring the backend.
 Each backend has a README file with further configuration instructions.